paidi/paidi.github.io/_posts/2015-06-27-scotdeeplearn.md

 #### Do Deep Networks Really Need to be Deep?

-After lunch, Rich Caruana spoke about the surprising phenomenon where one can train a shallow network to match the performance of a deep network.
+After lunch, <a href="http://www.cs.cornell.edu/~caruana/">Rich Caruana</a> spoke about the surprising phenomenon where one can train a shallow network to match the performance of a deep network.
 The motivation for this work is the fact that we know the single layer neural network is a universal approximator, so it should be sufficient to learn any discriminative function or class probability distribution for a labelled data set.
 Despite this theoretical result, in pretty much every real problem a deep neural network has out-performed all shallow networks.
 This could be for a number of reasons that people don't fully understand but one conjecture seems to be that we are better at regularising deep networks so can avoid over-fitting to the data distribution as we increase the number of parameters to better approximate it.
 Rich Caruana (and others including Geoff Hinton) have observed that for several well-known benchmarks we can train a shallow network to mimic a deep network and get similar (and sometimes better) results.
 Moreover, in each of these cases just training a shallow network on the data is not sufficient: people have only been able to obtain comparable results when the shallow network is trained to mimic